Skip to content

 How much does the Piraeus to Heraklion ferry cost?

-Ticket prices start from €28 per person for a standard seat, rising to around €36 depending on the operator, ticket class, and how far in advance you book.
-Cabin berths will cost more than a deck-class seat.
+Ticket prices start from €28 per person for a standard seat.
+Prices can go up to €36 depending on the company, seat class, and time of year.

 Which ferry companies operate the Piraeus–Heraklion route?

-The route is currently served by three operators: Minoan Lines, Anek Superfast, and Aegeon Pelagos.
+The route is served by Minoan Lines, Anek Superfast, Aegeon Pelagos.